IntersectAustralia/asvo-tao/docs/source/user-manual/wizard_start.rst

 Start
 =====

-Mock Galaxy Factory enables you to create a *Mock Catalogue* using one of three options as shown in the following figure:
+The TAO Mock Galaxy Factory enables you to create a *Mock Catalogue* using one of three options as shown in the following figure:

 * Create a new catalogue
 * Create a catalouge based on an old TAO catalouge (Re-generate Catalogue)